binaryphile/sorta/README.md

 Like most high-level languages, setting a default value for a parameter allows you to not pass that argument into the function.
 In that case, the parameter will be automatically set to the default value.

-Like most implementations, any default-valued parameters have to come in a contiguous set on the end of the definition:
+Any default-valued parameters have to come in a contiguous set on the end of the definition:

     source sorta.bash